 Tasmania has remained a place of disadvantage with a sluggish economy and lower educational achievement than mainland states.

-The whole island deserves your time.
+The whole island of Tasmania deserves your time.
 It's the best combination of scenic beauty and profound history and heritage I know in Australia.
 I'm gonna be spending lots of time getting to know Tasmania in the coming years.

 Twitter: @rustycompass